 - When Is a Technical File Required?

-- Importance of Medical Device Technical Documentation
+- What Is the Content of a Medical Device Technical File?

-- Medical Device Technical File Requirements
+- What Is the Medical Device Technical File Format?

-- Medical Device Technical File Contents
+- What Is an Example of a Medical Device Technical File Structure?

-- How is a Medical Device Technical File Reviewed?
+- How Is a Medical Device Technical File Reviewed?

 What Is a Medical Device Technical File?